-When using any of the messages in this group, the data Launchkey [MK3] buffers the data and displays whenever the corresponding display must be shown.
-Sending a message to the Launchkey [MK3] won't necessarily alter the display immediately if a higher priority display is shown at that time (for example if the Launchkey [MK3] is in its Settings menu), but shows once the higher priority displays are removed (for example by exiting from the Settings menu).
+When using any of the messages in this group, the data will be buffered by the Launchkey MK3 and would be displayed whenever the corresponding display has to be shown.
+Sending a message to the Launchkey MK3 won't necessarily alter the display immediately if a higher priority display is shown at that time (for example if the Launchkey MK3 is in its Settings menu), but will show once the higher priority displays are removed (for example by exiting from the Settings menu).